greenbeanx3/greenbeanx3/README.md

 !! -- DO NOT COPY OR INSPO FROM MY PONIES, ESPECIALLY OC'S ! you will be blocked asap! -- !!

+bffs !! @deepinkman @kylecel @foundermcu

+friends !! -- @NerdBrainJane

 c + h ( plus kissing and booping ) is always on, dni just means not to talk to me ^_^ -- please don't crowd me unless we're friends or youre a friend of my friend . hiding is different because it's only a few people or even just one but crowding makes me overstimulated !!

 feel free to int unless i have dniu__ in my name, iw(e)c means to be just generally careful if interacting for the first time

 i loveeee when people talk to me when i'm regressed, PLEASE FOR THE LOVE OF EVERYTHING INT WITH ME WHEN I HAVE AGERE IN MY NAME !!!

+i'm agnostic leaning towards athiest,, but i won't hate on your religion!! just don't be pushy into making me believe in your religion and we'll be fineee :3

 newly threeteen, -12/18+ dniuid unless we're already friends then yes intereacttt